sequenceiq/blog/source/_posts/2014-03-11-data-cleaning-with-mapreduce-and-morphline.markdown

 ---
 layout: post
 title: "Data cleaning with MapReduce and Morphline"
-date: 2014-03-11 16:21:07 +0100
+date: 2014-03-11 10:21:07 +0100
 comments: true
 categories: [MapReduce, Morphline, HDFS, Data cleaning, ETL]
 author: Krisztian Horvath
 published: true
 ---
-[Previously](http://blog.sequenceiq.com/blog/2014/02/28/etl-and-data-quality/) we saw how easily extensible is Kite Morphlines framrwork with your custom commands.
-In this post we are going to use it to remove columns from a dataset to demonstrate how it can be used and embed in MapReduce jobs.
+In one of our [previous](http://blog.sequenceiq.com/blog/2014/02/28/etl-and-data-quality/) posts we showed how easy is to extend the Kite Morphlines framework with your custom commands.
+In this post we are going to use it to remove columns from a dataset to demonstrate how it can be used and embeded in MapReduce jobs.
 Download the MovieLens + IMDb/Rotten Tomatoes dataset from [Grouplens](http://grouplens.org/datasets/hetrec-2011/), extract it, and it should contain a file called user_ratedmovies.dat.
-It is basically a tsv file and we are going to use the exact same column names as it is given in the first line.
+It is a simple tsv file - we are going to use the same column names as it shows in the first line (header)

 ```
 userID	movieID	rating	date_day  date_month  date_year	date_hour  date_minute	date_second